-The fiefholder may wish to redirect some of these expenditures to meet an emergency situation or to conetto jungle, or tidal flats (i.e. fishing and the ction of dye-producing crustaceans) is calculated will be determined by the "scenario," of course.
+The fiefholder may wish to redirect some of these expenditures to meet an emergency situation or to construct some special public work (e.g. fortifications).
+This will be determined by the "scenario," of course.

 Players may also establish businesses, but it will be found that most of the larger income-producing concerns are direct monopolies of the Imperium.
 Nevertheless, shipping, transport, slave dealing, construction, meat-animal production, textiles, timber, mills for various metals, etc. will produce income.
 This must be adjudicated by the referee.
 A small shop, inn, or mill will produce correspondingly little: roughly percentile dice times 10 Káitars per month.
 Business is in the hands of the clans, and these accept only citizens (characters of experience level VI or higher) into membership.
 An initiation fee of 1,000 Káitars times a 20-sided die roll is mandatory.